 - more than half the population lacks a stable source of water

-Moreover, after 12 years of conflict and destruction, less than 60% of health facilities are fully functional.
-In addition, more than 2 million children remain out of school.
+Moreover, less than 60% of health facilities are fully functional and more than 2 million children remain out of school.

 How are we helping?